polarityio/google-compute-engine/README.md

 ### Enable the API

 Next we need to enable the API which will be used with this service account.
-To do that, use the search input at the top of the screen and search for “Youtube API”.
-Select  `Youtube Data API v3`.
+To do that, use the search input at the top of the screen and search for and select “Compute Engine API”.

 ![image](images/4_search_api.png)

-On the Youtube API screen click on the Enable API button
+On the Compute Engine API screen click on the Enable API button

 ![image](images/5_enable_api.png)

 ### Transfer Service Account Key to Polarity server

-SSH into the Polarity Server as root and navigate to the Youtube integration subdirectory:
+SSH into the Polarity Server as root and navigate to the Google Compute Engine integration subdirectory:

 ```
 cd /app/polarity-server/integrations/google-compute-engine